COVID-19 travel regulations for those living with a hip replacement

 - Cause you to become dehydrated in air cabins which lack humidity

-This is important because you are then at greater risk of having deep vein thrombosis (DVT).
+Flying after a hip replacement can mean that you are at greater risk of having deep vein thrombosis (DVT).

 What’s a DVT?
 Its a type of blood clot which develops within a deep vein in the body, usually in the lower legs.

-Aside from these medical concerns, there’s also the logistical issue of getting round the airport before your flight and roaming freely at your destination.
+Aside from these medical concerns, there’s also the logistical issue of getting around the airport before your flight and roaming freely at your destination.

 So, consider the following tips – recommended by medical professionals – to minimise your risk of flying after a hip replacement…

-If your doctor believes you’re particularly at risk of developing a clot after your surgery, it may that you’re prescribed blood thinning medication for during your flight.
+If your doctor believes you’re particularly at risk of developing a clot after your surgery, it may be that you’re prescribed blood-thinning medication for during your flight.

-Also, if you’re new hip is causing you some discomfort, make sure you have enough pain relief medication for the duration of your trip.
+Also, if your new hip is causing you some discomfort, make sure you have enough pain relief medication for the duration of your trip.

 This would also be a good opportunity to ask your doctor any questions you have about your trip.
 Such as:

-- Are you definitely fit to travel?
-This is essential to any medical claims being valid on your travel insurance.
+- Are you fit to travel?
+This is essential to any medical claims being valid on your travel insurance

 - Are there any activities you should avoid?